WalletConnect/walletconnect-specs/docs/specs/clients/sign/README.md

 ### Goals

-A user can login or sign-in into any website or application with their blockchain account.
+A user can login into any website or application with their blockchain account.

 An app does not need to maintain a persisted connection with the wallet once authenticated.